Skip to content

 2. Neuromuscular Pathway Development

-When John Wakefield from Red Bull–Bora–Hansgrohe was on the podcast, this is exactly what he described.
+When John Wakefield, Director of Coaching & Sports Science at Red Bull–Bora–Hansgrohe and founder of Science to Sport, was on the podcast, this is exactly what he described.
 Pedalling at low cadence under high force trains the nervous system to activate more muscle fibres simultaneously and coordinate that activation more efficiently.

 In a race, four hours deep, your cadence is going to drop from fatigue.
 Riders who've trained their neuromuscular pathways through torque work can produce meaningful power at that reduced cadence.
 Riders who haven't just fade.